dotnet/AspNetCore.Docs/aspnetcore/signalr/ncache-backplane.md

 ::: moniker-end

-Following are the steps to introduce NCache as a backplane in the SignalR app:
+You can introduce NCache as a backplane in the SignalR app by taking the following steps:

 * In the SignalR app, install the `AspNetCore.SignalR.NCache` NuGet package.
 * To utilize the extension, include the following namespaces in your application in Startup.cs: